uppusaikiran/uppusaikiran.github.com/_posts/2025-04-19-Capture-the-Flag-CheatSheet.markdown

 ---

-### 🔓 Hashcat – GPU-Accelerated Password Cracking
+### 🔓 Hashcat - GPU-Accelerated Password Cracking

-Hashcat is a powerful tool to crack hashes using GPU acceleration—ideal for large datasets or tougher hashes.
+Hashcat is a powerful tool to crack hashes using GPU acceleration, ideal for large datasets or tougher hashes.

 ---